-BurlyCon is in its tenth year, and is the only convention in the country focused exclusively on the strengthening of the burlesque community via our collective knowledge about the burlesque arts.
+BurlyCon is in its 11th year, and is the only convention in the country focused exclusively on the strengthening of the burlesque community via our collective knowledge about the burlesque arts.
 We work to accomplish this in two ways:

 1) We invite seasoned presenters to share their knowledge and experience.